rootstrap/blog/content/Testing in Django - Basics - useful tools and good practices.md

     )
 ```

-Now let's see the implementation of the user factory.
+Now, let's see the implementation of the user factory.
 This file is inside a test folder in the users Django app:

 ```python
 # factory.py inside users/test